-We’ve begun working on independence with Logan.
+We’ve begun working on independence life skills with Logan.
 Since his 10 year life plan involves living independently, we must prepare him for doing things on his own.
 At this point, we need to do this with the recognition that he is vulnerable due to his autism.
 Until he becomes more proficient in adulting for lack of a better term. we must put parameters in place to keep him safe.
 The trick is to put safety parameters in place without making him feel like we don’t believe he can do it.
 Angelsense allows us to do exactly that.

 The features of Angelsense make setting up Logan to be independent super easy.
 I was able to track where he was down to the ride he was on at the time.
 This enabled me to give him clear directions on where to go to meet up as well as to get to him quickly.
 I could listen in as he approached the kiosk to help thwart any miscommunication.
 Additionally I could speak back and forth with him if necessary regardless of whether or not his phone was charged.
 I could also track his path for the day to see how well he navigated the crowd.
 At Magic Kingdom, I discovered he always went the same way to get to Haunted Mansion to meet up with me.
 Inquiring about it with him made me realize he was taking the less crowded route because it was easier for him sensory wise.
 That bit of information was an important discovery in his path to independence.
 All of these items together give me peace of mind as I send him to navigate the world without me.